pbarbarant/fmralign/doc/functional_alignment/introduction.rst

 .. image:: ../auto_examples/images/sphx_glr_plot_pairwise_alignment_002.png

 We can observe that the correlations values are overall higher than initially, with bigger regions well predicted.
-It is a sign that alignment succesfully handled part of the inter-subject variability.
+It is a sign that alignment successfully handled part of the inter-subject variability.